SFPC/codeecologies/RUNSHEET.md

 - Facilitate seating, bathrooms, etc
 - Slides up and running
 - Livestream ready to go

+## 12:30PM: Speakers arrive
+- All speakers and facilitators arrive, check in

 # 1PM: Event starts
 -